-TRD Special Report from the New York website:Sporting a Nehru jacket and addressing an audience that included Indian Prime Minister Narendra Modi, Adam Neumann made it clear he didn’t want his company to be thought of as a number.
+TRD Special Report:Sporting a Nehru jacket and addressing an audience that included Indian Prime Minister Narendra Modi, Adam Neumann made it clear he didn’t want his company to be thought of as a number.
 Even if that number was $16 billion.

 WeWork provides flexible office and communal living space.
 But that’s not what you hear from Neumann.
 His fundamental business, he told the New York Times in 2014, is creating “a community that empowers people everywhere to do what they love.”

 It’s easy to dismiss all this lofty talk as Adam Neumann being Adam Neumann – a dreamer with a penchant for the grandiose.
 But WeWork’s claim of enabling a “We Generation” (the wording changes) isn’t just a shtick.
 It’s a key reason why investors pumped $1.4 billion into the company.[vision_pullquote style=”3″ align=”right”] “The goal is finding something you truly love.
 Make sure it has intention behind it.
 Make sure it’s going to Make The World A Better Place.” – Adam Neumann [/vision_pullquote]

 WeWork’s investors believe the company isn’t simply in the leasing business, but rather creating a global community of innovators.
 They believe this community gives WeWork moat (or long-term competitive advantage) and will keep it enormously profitable.
 That, in their minds, justifies a valuation that makes WeWork one of the world’s 10 richest startups, worth more on paper than shared office giant Regus, ride-sharing company Lyft, and major hotel firms like Starwood Hotels & Resorts.